-The Queensland Council of Unions (QCU) is the peak union body in Queensland with 27 affiliated unions covering around 360,000 Queensland workers.
+The Queensland Council of Unions (QCU) is the peak union body in Queensland with 26 affiliated unions representing the interests of more than 350,000 Queensland workers.

 The fundamental roles of the QCU are to:

 - support and co-ordinate affiliates to improve industrial conditions and increase membership;

 - be the public voice of the Queensland union movement;